usc-isi-i2/kgtk/docs/curate/validate.md

 ### Validate with verbose feedback

-Sometimes you may wish to get more feedback about what kgtk verbose is doing.
+Sometimes you may wish to get more feedback about what `kgtk validate` is doing.

 ```bash